Mithilesh1609/QPSK-modulation-and-demodulation/README.md

 # QPSK-modulation-and-demodulation
-This is Matlab implementation of QPSK(Quadrature  Phase Shift Keying) signals modulation and demodulation with added white Gaussian noise
+This is Matlab implementation of communication through QPSK(Quadrature  Phase Shift Keying) signals which include the modulation and demodulation of it, and make it more realistic we have added white Gaussian noise into it.